 - Youth Education – tree-focused education is a vital component of youth and workforce development.
 Outreach is available to communities in need of tree-focused curriculum and programming.

 - Holden Arborcare Volunteer Program – community forestry is focused on engaging people and trees to create sustainable communities.
 Holden’s tree trained volunteers can assist with a variety of projects.
+We are not currently training new Arborcare volunteers.
+If you are interested in furthering your tree knowledge, check out our partnership program with the Western Reserve Land Conservancy, the Sherwick Tree Steward Training Program

 Home Owner Outreach and Engagement